A bunch of suggestions for Library

 4. On a first run Audacious should allow creating Library out of any number of user defined directories.
 File -> Library/Add Folder should show this dialog allowing the user to add/remove his favourite directories (see the attached screenshot).

-#1 Updated by Artem S. Tashkinov about 8 years ago
+#1 Updated by Artem S. Tashkinov over 8 years ago

 5. Yet another suggestion.
 After entering a search query and hitting "Enter", the found songs should be played automatically as the current playlist.
 "Escape" in this field should restore the entire Library playlist.